Formerly Glowing Adventures. We're now Down to Earth! Learn more...

 November through May is our busiest time.
 As a small, family-run company, we offer just two tours per day—morning and afternoon—and will be booked out every day through this period.
 To avoid disappointment, please book early.
 If we’re fully booked online, unfortunately no other options are available.

-Fun fact: there are over 300 mapped caves in the district.
-Most are beneath private land and are not open to the public.
+The caves in Waitomo are one of New Zealand’s most iconic tourist attractions, especially for their glowworms.
+Fun fact: there are over 300 mapped caves in the district – most of which are on private land and not open to the public.

 If you love all things Tolkien and getting off the beaten track, this small group tour is for you.
 You’ll get to explore the Denize family farm where parts of The Hobbit: An Unexpected Journey were filmed!